There are a lot of unknowns when it comes to taking the CMA exam to become a Certified Management Accountant.

 If you want to become a CMA in the USA, passing marks are a must.

-Studying for your CMA certification is hard enough, so let’s take one stressor off your plate: the CMA exam passing score.
+Studying for the exam while working to meet the other Certified Management Accountant requirements is hard enough, so let’s take one stressor off your plate: the CMA exam passing score.

 How to Crush the Exam and Get a CMA Exam Passing Score

 The global average CMA exam passing rate is not exactly great.
 The passing rate for Part One and Part Two is 45%.

 The exam is scored on a sliding scale from 0 to 500.
 The passing score is 360.
 So as long as your score is 360 or higher, you’ve passed the exam.
 There isn’t much difference between getting a 360 and getting, say, a 490.
 A pass is a pass.